AP sources: Walsh to leave Biden Cabinet for NHL union

 Walsh, 55, moved into politics after rising through the ranks of a construction union.
 At the age of 21, he joined Laborers’ Local 223 and eventually became its president.
 He was elected to the Massachusetts House of Representatives in 1997 and stayed in the legislature until being elected mayor.
 He was also formerly head of the Boston Building Trades union.

-The NHLPA began its pursuit of a successor for Fehr in late August, naming a seven-player search committee and hiring a firm to assist.
-Fehr, best known for his lengthy career in charge of the Major League Baseball Players Association, started working for hockey’s union in December 2010 and had been executive director since 2013, overseeing two collective bargaining negotiations.
+The NHLPA began its pursuit of a successor for Fehr in late April, naming a seven-player search committee and hiring a firm to assist.
+Fehr, best known for his lengthy career running the Major League Baseball Players Association, started working for hockey’s union in December 2010 and was quickly named executive director, overseeing collective bargaining negotiations in 2013 and 2020.

-Walsh figures to take over at a time of growing NHL revenues with three years remaining until the next round of CBA talks.
+After emerging as the top candidate from a group that included former Vancouver Canucks general manager Mike Gillis and longtime NHLPA special assistant to the executive director, Mathieu Schneider, Walsh takes over at a time of growing NHL revenues with three years remaining until the next round of CBA talks.
+The league is projecting nearly $6 billion this season.

-“I have met Marty a couple of times when he was the Mayor of Boston, but beyond that there’s nothing to add,” NHL Commissioner Gary Bettman said.
-“I’m not going to comment on who may or may not be the next executive director.
+”I have met Marty a couple of times when he was the Mayor of Boston, but beyond that there’s nothing to add,” NHL Commissioner Gary Bettman said Saturday during a state of the league address at All-Star Weekend. ”I’m not going to comment on who may or may not be the next executive director.
 It would be inappropriate, and if I went far enough, could violate the federal labor laws.
 The fact of the matter is, we’re very respectful of what the players are doing.
 They’re going to conduct the process for a new executive director as they see fit, and whoever it is we’ll work with.”

+Fehr’s tenure saw NHL players participate in the 2014 Sochi Olympics before the league was unable to reach an agreement to send them in 2018.
+The league and union negotiated the completion of the 2019-20 season during the pandemic, extending the CBA until 2026.

+The NHLPA had already been looking for a successor when an investigation into the Chicago Blackhawks’ handling of a report a player was sexually assaulted by a video coach in 2010 and a subsequent interview by that player raised questions about what Fehr and others knew at the time and why they did not act.
+The union launched its own investigation that found Fehr was not at fault, citing instead miscommunication and misunderstanding for the lack of action.

 AP writer Josh Boak contributed to this report.